Practical implementation of Toffoli-based qubit rotation: The single-qubit rotation algorithm

 \section{The single-qubit rotation algorithm}

+Let $R_\theta$ denote a single-qubit rotation of angle $\theta$ radians around the $z$ axis of the Bloch sphere.
+Any such rotation can be approximated with a circuit that uses a number of ancillary qubits with computational basis initialization and measurements, a number of Toffoli, Pauli-$X$, and Hadamard gates, and finally a single $S=R_{\pi/2}$ rotation~\cite{Hindlycke2024a}.
+A simple example (see p.~198 in Ref.~\cite{Nielsen2010}) of a circuit implementing the rotation $R_{\arctan 4/3}$ can be found in Figure~\ref{fig:qsubroutine}a.
+The rotation has been performed if the two measurement outcomes both are 0; otherwise the rotation $Z=R_\pi$ has been performed.

-We briefly describe the algorithm implemented in this work; for more details, we refer to Ref.~\cite{Hindlycke2024a}.
-Let $R_\theta$ denote a single-qubit rotation (along the $z$-axis) of angle $\theta$ radians.
-A simple example taken from \cite[p.~198]{Nielsen2010}, of a circuit implementing the rotation $R_{\arccos 3/5}$, can be found in Figure \ref{fig:qsubroutine}a.
-This circuit can then be generalized as depicted in Figure \ref{fig:qsubroutine}b.
-Another way of looking at the circuit in Figure \ref{fig:qsubroutine}a is that it performs a comparison with the classical constant $k = 3$.
-Increasing the number of ancillary controls $n$ then allows us to set other $k$: Say that we wish to apply a specific rotation of angle $\theta$ to within distance $\epsilon$.
-Then by Theorem 1 of Ref.~\cite{Hindlycke2024a}, we should choose a number of ancillary controls equal to the (smallest) integer $n$ such that
+That circuit can then be generalized as depicted in Figure~\ref{fig:qsubroutine}b, noting that the Toffoli gate in Figure~\ref{fig:qsubroutine}a is equivalent to a greater than or equal to 3 test on the two control qubits.
+Increasing the number of ancillary controls $n$ then allows us to test other $k$ values.
+Say we wish to apply a specific rotation of angle $\theta$ to within distance $\epsilon$.
+Then by Theorem 1 in Ref.~\cite{Hindlycke2024a}, we should choose the number of ancillary controls